 A unique engineering program with a bright future!

 A degree in Bioproducts and Biosystems Engineering prepares students to address society's growing material, food and energy demands while protecting our environment.
 Students focus on bioresources, biological/biochemical processes, bio-based products and biological systems to create sustainable solutions to these global issues.

 Areas of Specialization

 Following their sophomore year, students combine their interests with one of the following areas of specializations (or sub-plans).
-Click on them to learn more about course requirements, careers, and undergraduate research opportunities.
+Learn more about course requirements, careers, and undergraduate research opportunities: